Vonage/vivid-3/libs/components/src/lib/tag/README.md

 Removes the tag from the DOM.
 Fires the `removed` event and removes the tag from the DOM completely.
 If you have a variable that refers to the tag element make sure to clear it otherwise it might cause a memory leak.

-### Accessibility

-Authors MUST ensure tags default to role option are contained in, or owned by, a tags set which default to the listbox role.
-Options not associated with a listbox might not be correctly mapped to an accessibility API